 Poloniex supports a tiered account system where your level of verification allows for higher limits and lower fees.
 When you open an account, you begin at level 1, which has no verification demands but limits your transactions.

 Other than that, regular users have access to three accounts: exchange account, margin trading account and lending account.
 You use funds in your margin account as collateral for borrowed funds, while the lending account allows you to loan others for interest.

-Institutional investors and other large-volume traders have the option of requesting for special Poloniex Plus accounts.
+Institutional investors and other large-volume traders have the option of requesting special Poloniex Plus accounts.
 These are Poloniex Plus Silver, Poloniex Plus Gold and Market Maker.
 These accounts offer benefits like increased limits, account managers and low fees.

 Few crypto exchanges would experience the beginning Poloniex had and then go on to be considered among the safest by its users.
 After suffering a breach just a month after it launched, it surmounted the unfortunate event and went to become a very popular cryptocurrency exchange, offering services such as crypto margin trading and lending.

-Notably, though, it has become largely unregulated, and so be wary and don't leave significant amounts of crypto assets on the exchange for prolonged periods.
+Notably, though, it has become largely unregulated, so be wary and don’t leave significant amounts of crypto assets on the exchange for prolonged periods.